Pantera Drummer Vinnie Paul To Be Interred In KISS Coffin, Just Like Dime, Memorial Planned For Sunday July 1

 TMZ is reporting that the heavy metal legend will be buried — in his own clothing, including flannel and his trademark cowboy hat — in a KISS Kasket since he loved the iconic band so much.
 The coffin, adorned with the band’s logo and images of the group’s members, will be provided courtesy of KISS’ Gene Simmons and Paul Stanley.

 The Abbott family also chose a KISS Kasket for Vinnie’s brother, the late Dimebag Darrell, when he died on Dec.
 8, 2004, after being shot onstage by a crazed gunman while performing with the band Damageplan at the Alrosa Villa in Columbus, Ohio.
-He was 38 years old at the time of his passing.
+He was 38-years-old at the time of his passing.

 In 2001, when Kiss Kaskets were first launched, the New York Post said that each one cost $3,900.

 “You can take that one last ride if you want to eternity with your favorite band,” KISS mogul Simmons told the newspaper.

 Paul’s burial is said to be taking place on Saturday in Arlington, Texas.
 He will be buried next to his brother and mother, Carolyn Abbott, who died in 1999.